US halts search for seven marines, sailor missing off California | DW | 02.08.2020

 'Presumed dead'

-Previously, US officials said 16 people were on board of an amphibious assault vehicle – an armored 26-ton transporter designed to move both on land and sea – when it sunk during a training exercise on Thursday.
+Previously, US officials said 16 people were on board an amphibious assault vehicle — an armored 26-ton transporter designed to move both on land and sea — when it sank during a training exercise on Thursday.

 The vehicle started taking in water as the service members were returning to a navy ship after completing a task on the nearby island of San Clemente.